 Scholars participate in a highly interactive, experiential and competency-based curriculum involving field visits, exposure to a number of ongoing projects and discussions with community members and faculty partners.
 Sessions address such topics as funding and dissemination of engaged scholarship, navigating disciplinary expectations while addressing community needs, and partnering with local communities in North Carolina and beyond.

 A faculty committee selects eight to 10 faculty members every other year to participate in the two–year program aimed at learning about and pursuing community engagement through scholarly endeavor.
-Since the program began in 2007, 43 faculty members have been selected from nine schools and 21 departments to participate in the program.
+Since the program began in 2007, 53 faculty members have been selected from 10 professional schools and the College of Arts and Sciences, representing more than 20 departments.
 For information about the participants, see current and previous scholars.